syncfusion-content/maui-docs/MAUI/PDF-Viewer/DocumentLoadNotifications.md

 ## Document load failures

-When a document fails to load in the `SfPdfViewer`, the users will be notified with a default message prompt and by `DocumentLoadFailedEvent`.
+When a document fails to load in the `SfPdfViewer`, the users will be notified with a default message prompt by the `DocumentLoadFailedEvent`.

 ### Document load failed event